polifonia-project/stories/Carolina: Music Historian/Carolina#1_SourcesCrossAnalysis.md

 Carolina is a music historian with a passion for the Baroque.
 She is a researcher and collaborates with the International Museum and the Music Library of Bologna.

 ## Goal
 Carolina has to prepare a conference for the anniversary of the birth of the composer Giacomo Antonio Perti  and she needs to collect some informations about his career.
-She knows that Giacomo Antonio Perti is the author of “Masses” and she wants to dedicate a particular section to these compositions.
+She knows that Giacomo Antonio Perti is the author of "Masses" and she wants to dedicate a particular section to these compositions.
 - sources cross-analysis

 ## Scenario